K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/5. Performance and Final Submission Phase/Readme.md

 - Model Summary: A brief description of the machine learning model's architecture, purpose, and characteristics.<br>
 - Accuracy: A percentage that measures a model's correctness in making predictions or classifications for both training and validation.<br>

-Performance Testing Drive Link: https://drive.google.com/file/d/1pxcRiMm4Cb3NDpd462CLWXW1ppzz-7XO/view?usp=drive_link
+Solution Performance Drive Link: https://drive.google.com/file/d/1pxcRiMm4Cb3NDpd462CLWXW1ppzz-7XO/view?usp=drive_link

 <h3><a href = "Project%20Documentation.pdf"> Project Documentation </a> </h3>

 A comprehensive collection of records, reports, and documents that capture and organize information related to our project, including its objectives, plans, progress, financial aspects, risks, and outcomes.